 Gay-Themed Picture Books for Children

 A list of and links to picture books about having a gay parent, family member, or friend.
-See also Books for GLBT Teens and Youth.
+In Spanish and English!

 An elementary unit focusing on women of different cultures, races, and religions.
 It includes three books featuring diverse American women from specific time periods.
 For nine similar units, go to American Maid: Growing Up Female in Life and Literature.

 Native-American stories with background information and links to related sites.

 Ten Tips for Selecting Multicultural Books for Reading Instruction

 Children's Literature Resources